GenericMappingTools/GMT.jl/README.md

       Follow instructions at <https://github.com/GenericMappingTools/gmt#install-gmt>

   * Since *GMT* produces PostScript you need a PS interpreter.
-Windows installer como with ghostcript but on Mac/Linux you need to:
+Windows installer comes with ghostcript but on Mac/Linux you need to:

       Install `Ghostscript` and `ghostview` at <https://www.ghostscript.com/download/gsdnld.html>